-The long-term expected rate of return on pension plan investments was determined using a method in which best-estimate ranges of expected future real rates of return (expected returns, net of pension plan investment expense and inflation) are developed for each major asset class.
+The long-term expected rate of return on pension plan investments was determined using a building-block method in which best-estimate ranges of expected future real rates of return (expected returns, net of pension plan investment expense and inflation) are developed for each major asset class.
 These ranges are combined to produce the long-term expected rate of return by weighting the expected future real rates of return by the target asset allocation percentage and by adding expected inflation.
-The target allocation and best estimates of arithmetic real rates of return for each major asset class are summarized in the following table:
+Best estimates of arithmetic real rates of return for each major asset class included in the pension plan's target asset allocation as of September 30, 2015, are summarized in the following table:

-Long-Term Expected

-Target Real Rate of

-Investment Category Allocation Return
+Investment Category Target Allocation Long-Term Expected Real Rate of Return

-Domestic Equity Pools 28.0 % 4.8 %
+Domestic Equity Pools 28.0 % 5.9 %

-Private Equity Pools 18.0 8.5
+Private Equity Pools 18.0 9.2

-International Equity Pools 16.0 6.1
+International Equity Pools 16.0 7.2

-Fixed Income Pools 10.5 1.5
+Fixed Income Pools 10.5 0.9

-Real Estate and Infrastructure Pools 10.0 5.3
+Real Estate and Infrastructure Pools 10.0 4.3

-Real Return, Opportunistic and Absolute Pools 15.5 6.3
+Absolute Return Pools 15.5 6.0

-Short-Term Investment Pools 2.0 (0.2)
+Short-Term Investment Pools 2.0 0.0

 100.0 %

-\Long-term rate of return does not include 2.5% inflation.
+^{}Long-term rate of return does not include 2.1% inflation.